mobeloper/DataScienceScripts/README.md

 # DataScienceScripts
-Concepts and functions for Data Science with in Python
+Concepts and functions for Data Science with in Python.